 Our programs never use medicatons such as Suboxone or methadone, which are opiate replacements that can also be habit-forming.
 The medication we use depends on the patient’s individual treatment plan and procedure.
 The required hospital stay for patients is between 1 and 4 days.
 After the hospital stay, we transfer patients into our Domus Retreat aftercare facility.
 There, patients receive around the clock care, holistic and therapeutic services to support their recovery and transition to being opium-free.

 Withdrawal symptoms and their severity and length can depend on many factors.
 These can include how an individual patient responds to his or her medication, whether other drugs or substances are being taken and the dose at last use.
 The length and severity of the addiction itself may also help determine how a patient experiences withdrawal.
 Symptoms can emerge within hours after a patient takes opium for the last time.
-These symptoms do not represent all possibilities but can include nausea, vomiting, diarrhea, other gastrointestinal issues, irritability, extreme anxiety, strong drug cravings that don’t subside unless more opium is taken, body aches and pains, tremors, headaches, insomnia and seizures.
-Waismann Method addresses these symptoms in the most comfortable and humane manner.
+These symptoms do not represent all possibilities, but can include nausea, vomiting, diarrhea, other gastrointestinal issues, irritability, extreme anxiety, strong drug cravings that don’t subside unless more opium is taken, body aches and pains, tremors, headaches, insomnia and seizures.
+Without a doubt, Waismann Method addresses these symptoms in the most comfortable, safe and humane manner.

 Contact us and learn more about the best treatment options available for you!